syncfusion-content/windowsforms-docs/WindowsForms/PopupControlContainer/FAQ/How-to-identify-whether-the-popup-is-currently-dropped-down.md

 ---
 layout: post
-title: How to create a transparent popup
+title: How to create a transparent popup | WindowsForms | Syncfusion
 description: How to create a transparent popup
 platform: WindowsForms
 control: Editors Package